 “Gratitude is a powerful catalyst for happiness.
 It’s the spark that lights a fire of joy in your soul.” – Amy Collette

-We all love to make lists to keep track of what we need to do, but it’s also therapeutic to notice what we have in our life.
+We all love to make lists to keep track of what we need to do, but it’s also therapeutic to notice what we have in our life right now.
 Try keeping a journal by your bed, and note the things you feel lucky to have.
 Jot down everything from your comfortable, cozy bed to feeling grateful for that friend who called and brightened your day.

 Whenever you start to feel anxious while on Instagram, Facebook, or whatever social media feed you find yourself on, disconnect from it.
 Make sure you only follow people who bring you joy, lift your spirit, and inspire you.
 Anyone else, unfollow.